WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 Here, we already observe that in some extreme cases, the miner is earning almost 0.2%!
 Recall that Wasabi has a coordinator fee that is capped at 0.3%, so in these extreme cases the total fee paid by the user (you) is closer to 0.5%.
-Now we proceed to go to a smaller denominaton, 0.01 BTC:
+Now we proceed to go to a smaller denomination, 0.01 BTC:

 :::tip
 Minimum: 2 sat/vbyte: 336 satoshis per participant (0.0336 %)